 “Enhancing the university’s effectiveness, reach, and stature will fuel our efforts as an economic engine for Boston and the commonwealth,” says Chancellor Motley.

-Phase one of the master plan (2008 through 2017) calls for more than $500 million in new facilities and infrastructure construction on the campus, including the following projects already in process: an Integrated Sciences Complex, a general academic building, and the Edward M. Kennedy Institute for the United States Senate.
+Phase one of the master plan (2008 through 2017) calls for more than $500 million in new facilities and infrastructure construction on the campus, including the following projects: an Integrated Sciences Complex, a general academic building, and the Edward M. Kennedy Institute for the United States Senate.

-Construction on the $155 million, 220,222-square foot Integrated Sciences Complex (ISC) started in April 2011.
-Adjacent to the Quinn Administration Building and the Healey Library, the ISC will provide the campus with state-of-the-art laboratory, teaching, and office space.
+The $182 million, 220,222-square foot Integrated Sciences Complex (ISC) opened in spring 2015.
+Adjacent to the Quinn Administration Building and the Healey Library, the ISC provides the campus with state-of-the-art laboratory, teaching, and office space.

-The $100 million general academic building, targeted to break ground in 2012 on the Beacons Parking Lot, will provide state-of-the-art classrooms and specialized teaching spaces and new homes for several academic programs when it opens in spring 2016.
+Construction of the $100 million general academic building started in February 2013.
+Adjacent to the Campus Center, University Hall will provide state-of-the-art classrooms and specialized teaching spaces and new homes for several academic programs when it opens in spring 2016.

 Other projects that are expected to be completed in the master plan’s first seven to ten years include: